frdedynamics/robotics-lab-documentation/source/texts/lab4_ROS.rst

 _`[ROS 1] Basic Operation`
 ==============================================
-Follow the `basic opertaion tutorial <https://emanual.robotis.com/docs/en/platform/turtlebot3/#ros-1-basic-operation/>`_ to bringup the turtlebot.
+Follow the `basic operation tutorial <https://emanual.robotis.com/docs/en/platform/turtlebot3/#ros-1-basic-operation/>`_ to bringup the turtlebot.
 If you don't have a turtlebot, then skip all the [TurtleBot] parts and rather launch a simulated robot and world.